rails/rails/guides/source/api_app.md

   for three kinds of HTTP authentication.
-- Instrumentation: Rails has an instrumentation API that triggers registered handlers for a variety of events, such as action processing, sending a file or data, redirection, and database queries.
+- Instrumentation: Rails has an instrumentation API that triggers registered handlers for a variety of events, such as action processing, sending a file or data, redirection and database queries.
 The payload of each event comes with relevant information (for the action processing event, the payload includes the controller, action, parameters, request format, request method and the request's full path).